Get Ready For Your Language Test

 Skills That Are Tested for the Canadian Citizenship

-Speaking and Listening.
+Language requirements for Canadian citizenship are quite mild.
+You are only tested in speaking and listening.
 You don’t have to prove any other skills such as reading and writing.

 Back to top